 Everyone knows about using Skype for video calls home for free — but it’s also very useful for cheap calls anywhere in the world, whether it’s your bank at home or a hostel abroad.
 I top up $10.00 about twice a year.

 Looking to start a travel blog?
 Or any other kind of blog?
 This post will show you how to set up a self-hosted WordPress blog with screenshots to guide you.

-Excellent, quality web hosting for a low price.
+The best choice for beginners — quality web hosting for a low price.
 Bluehost has an easy-to-use interface, one-click WordPress installation, very helpful (and easy-to-get-hold-of) customer service, and rates as low as $4.95 per month.
-I run all but one of my sites on Bluehost.

 Kate’s Favorite Travel Reads